 Please note this post contains affiliate links.

 Low FODMAP Tip: An important thing to keep in mind when following a low FODMAP diet is your serving sizes.
 Cocoa Powder is one of the ingredients that can be high in FODMAPs depending on the serving size.
-Monash University sites that 2 heaping tsp of cocoa powder is considered low FODMAP.
+Monash University sites that 2 heaping teaspoon of cocoa powder is considered low FODMAP.
 In this recipe I use 4 tablespoons of cocoa powder (or 12 tsp), which serves 9, so it would be considered a low FODMAP dessert!

 Low FODMAP Brownies Ingredients & Tested Substitutions